dgs3/superSnake/README.md

 '''
 First Angle To Move To
-Time Length To Move To In ms
-Time To Pause For At That Angle in ms
+Time To Pause For After That Command Is Sent
 Second Angle To Move To
-Time Length To Move To in ms
-Time To Pause For At That Angle in ms
 '''

 ##Crossover